MOClim/climate-data-analysis/python/week03_timeseries2_pattern_analysis/day06_temporal_resolution.md

 ## Overview

+This exercise introduces temporal resolution and panel plotting techniques for climate-data visualization.
+Students will compare daily, hourly, and minute observations and create subplot figures using `matplotlib`.

 ## Learning Objective

 After completing this exercise, students will be able to:

-- Understand temporal resolution in climate observations
-- Compare daily, hourly, and minute datasets
+- Compare climate datasets with different temporal resolutions
-- Create panel plots using matplotlib
+- Create panel plots using `plt.subplot()`
-- Use plt.subplot() to organize multiple figures
-- Compare different visualization methods for the same dataset
+- Visualize climate observations using multiple plot types
+- Interpret temporal variability in climate data

 ---
 ## Panel Plot Layouts